About Medical Qigong

-Medical Qigong is an ancient form of Chinese energetic medicine, and is one of the four main branches of Traditional Chinese Medicine (TCM), along with acupuncture, herbal medicine, and medical massage.
-As with the other branches of TCM, healing occurs through balancing Qi, or electromagnetic energy, which surrounds and pervades all living creatures.”
+According to the International Medical Qigong College, “Medical Qigong is an ancient form of Chinese energetic medicine, and is one of the four main branches of Traditional Chinese Medicine (TCM), along with acupuncture, herbal medicine, and medical massage.
+As with the other branches of TCM, healing occurs through balancing Qi, or electromagnetic energy that surrounds and pervades all living creatures.”

 Emotional challenges (anxiety, depression, etc.)